 Take advantage of sign-up bonuses

-Many travel cards come with the incentive of welcome offers or sign-up bonuses.
-These bonuses usually require new cardholders to spend a certain amount within the first few months of opening the account.
-Although these bonuses are often generous, make sure the spending requirement is realistic for your budget and travel plans.
+Many travel cards come with generous sign-up bonuses.
+These welcome offers usually require you to spend a certain amount within the first few months of opening the account.
+Although these bonuses are often an attractive incentive to apply for a card, make sure the spending requirement is realistic for your budget and travel plans.

 Be aware of all fees before applying

-Credit card fees don’t directly affect the rewards you earn, but the cost does affect a card’s overall value.
+Credit card fees don’t directly affect the rewards you earn but the cost does affect a card’s overall value.
 Take note of all the fees associated with any card you’re interested in getting.
-Examples include:

-- Annual fees, which typically range from less than $100 to more than $500 with travel cards.
+Not all travel cards come with an annual fee but those that do typically range from less than $100 to more than $500.
 If a travel card has an annual fee, you should be sure that the rewards and benefits will offset the cost.